Skip to main content

 Share the instance!

-If you are using a frontend framework like React, you'll want to share this topi instance throughout your application using, for example, a hook like useContext.
-How you do that is up to you, but ensuring that you have access to the instance is important for invoking setter functions later on to pass data — e.g. cart items — into the elements.
+If you are using a frontend framework like React, share this topi instance throughout your application, for example with a hook like useContext.
+How you do that is up to you.
+You need access to the instance to invoke the setter functions that pass data, such as cart items, into the elements.

 3. Decide on a placement

-Now that the library is initialized, you're ready to add elements to the page.
+With the library initialized, you can add elements to the page.

-Let's say you want to render a topi Checkout Button on your Cart page.
-To do that, drop the HTML custom element in the right place in your HTML (or component tree, if you're using a frontend framework):
+Say you want to render a topi Checkout Button on your Cart page.
+Place the custom element where you want it in your HTML, or in your component tree if you're using a frontend framework:

 <body>